-I’m sure these movies will also impress you, my dear reader, will expand the boundaries of your mind and give you a lot of helpful information.
-So if you need this magic “kick” to start your first independent trip, call your friends or girlfriend to watch these movies together.
+I’m sure these movies will also inspire you, my dear reader.
+Will expand the boundaries of your mind and give you a lot of helpful information.
+If the only thing you need to start your solo trip is some “magic kick” then be sure you’re about to get one!
+Call your friends or a girlfriend to watch these movies together.
 You will not regret the time spent.
-However, after watching be sure to attend a real trip because none of these movies able to convey the excitement of the road that you may get on your own afterwards.
-So here we go!
+However, after watching be sure to attend a real trip because none of these movies able to convey the excitement of the road you can get on your own.
+So let’s start!

 1. INTO THE WILD

-This is one of my favourite movies about travelling.
+This is one of my favorite movies about traveling.
 The story is based on real events, about a guy that after graduating from university decides to give all his savings to charity fund and leave for Alaska to survive in the wild.
 Quite extraordinary, right?

 2. SEVEN YEARS IN TIBET